 Have you ever been on a road trip and needed a place to stretch and make some memories but you didn’t really want to spend extra money from your vacation budget?
-Recently we were traveling through Roanoke, Virginia and had several hours to enjoy the city but not enough time to do any full typical tourist things like visit a museum or go on a tour.
+We have visited Roanoke, Virginia several times and have gathered several ideas for free things to do when you visit!
 I’m excited to share these fun (free) things to do in Roanoke to help you get inspired and get out there and explore!

 This post includes Amazon affiliate links to make your shopping easier.
 If you click on any of the links in this post, I may receive a small amount of affiliate income.